SeanPollock/README/README.md

 **You are really good at what you do**

 If you are working here, you are an extremely talented person.
 I'm not here to tell you what to do- you can do your job better than me.
-I trust you and won't ovverride your decisions without a good reason.
+I trust you and won't override your decisions without a good reason.

 **You will let me know as soon as you need help**